ringsaturn/tzf-rs/README.md

 cargo add tzf-rs --no-default-features
 ```

-## Best practice
+## Best Practices

-It's expensive to init tzf-rs's Finder/FuzzyFinder/DefaultFinder, please
+It's expensive to init tzf-rs's `Finder`/`FuzzyFinder`/`DefaultFinder`, so please
-consider reuse it or as a global var.
-Below is a global var example:
+consider reusing instances or creating one as a global variable.
+Below is a global variable example:

 ```rust
 use lazy_static::lazy_static;